 Community Outreach Activities

 Science Saturday is a fun-filled morning program exploring different aspects of mathematics, science, and engineering.
 The event is free and open to the public for students and their parents.
-While Science Saturday activities are geared towards middle school students, children of all ages will find something new and exciting to explore.
-For a look at past events click on the links below or visit VState CoSM FaceBook.
+While Science Saturday activities are geared towards middle school students, students in grades K-12 and their parents will find something new and exciting to explore.
+Science Saturday is free and open to the public.
+For a look at past events click on the links below or visit us on FaceBook.

 Marvelous Metals (October 12, 2019) photos